anastasiia-analyst/SQL_for_Data_Analysis/README.md

 ## 1. Context

-Hi!
+:computer: Hi!
 This is my project, which demonstrates my knowledge and skills in working with SQL and BigQuery.

 ## 2. About Dataset